PoisotLab/ms_straight_lines/manuscript.md

 increases the number of links by two -- for example, an animal which consumes one resource and is consumed by one predator.
 This model started to show its deficiencies when data on larger food webs became available: in these larger webs,  $L$ increased faster than a linear function of $S$.
-Maybe then all networks have the same *connectance* [@Mart92]?
+Perhaps then all networks have the same *connectance* [@Mart92]?
 In other words, a food web is always equally filled, regardless of whether it has 5 or 5000 species.
 Under the so-called "constant connectance" model, the number of links is proportional to